These 5 Symptoms Tell You It’s Time To Replace Your VFFS Machine

 All are viable models.
 The substantial variations, though, highlight the need to dig a bit deeper in evaluating packaging solution providers.

-In the vertical bagging realm, single source typically refers to either a common brand of machinery or various equipment integrated by a third party.
+In the packaging industry, the term "single source" typically refers to either a common brand of machinery or the integration of various equipment by a third party.
+It is crucial to understand the context of this term, as it carries different connotations for buyers and sellers.

-That means that in many cases a single sales rep may sell a line as single source (the logo on the rep's business card matches the logo on each machine) that are actually designed, engineered, manufactured, tested and shipped from entirely different companies.
-Often those companies have different management, engineering and support teams.
-In fact they're often even dispersed among not only different factories, but even located in different countries and may communicate in different languages (German, Italian, Japanese, English are common) and design machines using different standards (metric vs. SAE and CE vs UL.)
+That means that in many cases a single sales rep may sell automated packaging systems as single source (the logo on the rep's business card matches the logo on each machine) that are actually designed, engineered, manufactured, tested and shipped from entirely different companies.

 And then....this single source line arrives at a customer facility in different crates, through different customs brokers, with a hope that integration isn't too problematic.
 That's one definition of single source.